latest nhpb_banner 1__compressed

 How to Save Money

-There are multiple agencies in Durham County North Carolina that provide homeless prevention assistance, or HPRP, to low income families.
-The non-profits, such as Durham Opening Doors, use grant money from HUD as well as the United Way in an effort to assist.
-Eviction help is also provided in partnership with legal firms in the county and charity groups, such as the Salvation Army.
+The non-profits, such as Durham Opening Doors, use grant money from HUD as well as the United Way in an effort to assist low-income families, single mothers, the elderly or veterans.
+Eviction and rehousing help is also provided in partnership with legal firms in the county and charity groups, such as the Salvation Army.

-There are hundreds of families that face homelessness each and every year in the county.
-While not every person can be assisted, the non-profits will do their best to offer some form of support.
+Many individuals and families face homelessness each year in the county.
+While not every person can be assisted, the non-profits will do their best to offer some form of emergency help to people facing eviction.
 Whether it is money to pay an arrears in rent, utilities, or water bills, or maybe case management, a number of services are provided to the less fortunate.
 More information on the HPRP program is below.

--If the issue is not a crisis, then non-profits may try case management first, before any grants are issued.
+• If the issue is not a crisis, then non-profits may try case management first, before any grants to pay the landlord to stop the eviction from occurring are issued.

 Due to limited funding, and the fact that money from Emergency Solution Grants (ESG) will normally run out during the course of a year, many hard decisions need to be made.
 Not every single tenant facing an eviction can get help.
 Non-profits such as Durham Opening Doors will need to use their funds wisely.